brrcrites/Routing_Framework/README.md

 - I must be a collaborator on your repsotiry (username: brrcrites)
 - Your README.md must at minimum have the name(s) of your group members (and hopefully more useful information)

 In addition to this, you **must email me with a link to your repsitory**.
 There are currently many repositories existing, and I have no idea who most of them belong to. **In order to have a private repository you must have a student developer pack**.
-You (get the student developer pack here)[https://education.github.com/pack], and it comes with alot of other cool stuff.
+You [get the student developer pack here](https://education.github.com/pack), and it comes with alot of other cool stuff.
 If you do not have the pack, and therefore cannot make your repository private, before the deadline for your proejct, do not worry.
 Continue to update your repository and make it private as soon as you can.